Needing some encouragement from the source itself (God’s Word) when it comes to sharing your faith?

 We can show love, kindness, and gentleness with our words while also operating in faithfulness to do so.

 You can also teach the fruits of the spirit to your kiddos too!
-Arrows & Applesauce is one of our FAVORITE resources for kids Bible activity printables – including the fantastic one on the fruit of the spirit.
+Here is a great post on teaching your kids about the fruit of the spirit plus a FREE activity printables pack. 🙂

-Your kids will love matching these up and learning more about God and His Word. 🙂
+Your kids will love this fun, hands-on activity and learning more about God and His Word. 🙂

 7. Be Prepared In All Seasons